ojdo/gams-matlab/doc/gams-m.rst

     [ts t cols onsets] = GAMS.getXLS('ts.xls', 'SupIm', 'timeseries');

-Note that entities and timeseries are read by the same function GAMS.getXLS.
+Note that entities and timeseries are read by the same function ``GAMS.getXLS``.
 Timeseries need the third optional argument set to the value 'timeseries'.
 The set t contains the first column as a set with correct uels (they don't need to be consecutive integers).
 Set cols is a one- or multi-dimensional set of the column titles.
 Multi-dimensional